12.4. Actor 5: A Polymorphism Example

 ~CList()

-Destructor deallocates all of the list nodes.
-The stored data may also be deleted by removing a comment in the destructor function body
+Destructor deallocates all list nodes; removing a comment in the function body also deletes the stored data.

 Person* insert(Person* p)